lzapffe/ds_labs/lab-07.md

 the same scale for both the mask and no mask counties.
 You can therefore easily compare the number of cases with and without a mask mandate.
-I also had the scale run from 0, so that you can easily compare proportions, which is harder to do with a scale that starts at a different number than 0.
+I also had the scale run from 0, so that you can easily compare proportions, which is harder to do with a scale that starts at another number than 0.
 Lastly, it is a line graph to show the progression over time.

 ## Exercise 6

-I want to make a visualization that communicates that it is even more effective with masks, than what the current visualization shows.
+I want to make a visualization that communicates that masks are more effective than what the original data showed.
+This could then for example support my theory that counties with mask mandates got the mask mandates because they had more cases to begin with.
+You can see little decrease in cases in counties with mask mandates, but masks could be shown to be effective if the cases decreased steadily in the counties with a mask mandate.
 To do this, I will pull off a trick that I learned from FOX news: to change the distance between the data points on the x-axis to get the shape I want for the graph.
-I will do this by dropping a lot of the dates that don’t show a rapid decrease:
+I will do this by dropping some of the dates that don’t show a rapid decrease in cases for counties with a mask mandate:

 ``` r
 df %>%